Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 ---------
 If you get a message in game "MGE XE serious error condition.
 Exit Morrowind and check mgeXE.log for details.", you can see the log file by clicking the "Show mgeXE.log" button in the Config tab of MGEXEgui.
 You may be able to discover what's wrong from the error message.

-Questions and support thread at #troubleshooting channel on discord https://discord.me/mwmods
+Questions and support thread at #troubleshooting channel on discord. https://discord.me/mwmods

 Reporting in game crashes: Open MGEXEgui, on the Config tab click "Show last mgeXE.log".
 Add it to your report.